What are the benefits of a class action?

 A “class action,” or “representative action,” is a legal action commenced by one or more aggrieved parties on behalf of all similarly situated aggrieved parties known as the “class” of plaintiffs.
 In the event that more than one action is filed on behalf of the same class and alleging similar claims, the presiding Court will consolidate the actions into one.
 The Court will then grant the request of one or more members of the purported class to lead the action and represent the interests of all class members throughout the course of the litigation.
 The selected plaintiffs are referred to as the “Lead Plaintiff[s]” or “Representative Plaintiff[s],” depending on the type of class action and the specific responsibilities of each.
 In certain circumstances, one may be selected as a Representative Plaintiff on behalf of class members with particular claims, despite not being selected as a Lead Plaintiff, charged with directing the action and overseeing counsel.
 In order to be selected as a Representative Plaintiff, one must have claims typical of all other class members and have interests that are not adverse to the remaining members of the class.

-In most shareholder class actions, there are no direct costs to the parties bringing the action.
-This is true with all cases brought by Abraham Fruchter & Twersky.
-We bring cases on what is known as a contingent fee basis.
-This means that we will advance all of the expenses involved in the case and only seek a fee from any recovery or from the defendants as the court may approve upon a successful resolution of the case.
+In shareholder class actions brought by AF&T, there are no out of pocket costs to the parties bringing the action.
+We bring cases on what is known as a contingent-fee basis and advance all of the expenses involved in the case and only seek a fee from any recovery or from the defendants as the court may approve upon a successful resolution of the case.
 In the absence of a successful recovery, no fee will be charged to any plaintiff.

 If a case has already been filed should I still contact you?